italiangrid/storm-puppet-module/README.md

 ## Usage

-This Puppet module allows site administrators to properly configure StoRM services on CentOS 7 platform.
+This Puppet module allows site administrators to properly configure StoRM services.
 This module provides some classes related to the main components and also some utility classes those can be used to configure StoRM repositories, StoRM users, VO pool accounts, LCMAPS and storage directories.

 Component classes: